 The pandemic has shown that several jobs can be done from home.
 Before 2020, less than a third of the jobs that are currently done from home were remote.
 Today, however, many businesses will not require you to come to the office if you do not have to.
 On the other hand, hybrid workplaces offer a bit of both worlds, allowing you to work from home for a portion of the time.

-In 2023 and beyond, many more jobs will be done remotely or using a hybrid model.
+In 2024 and beyond, many more jobs will be done remotely or using a hybrid model.
 This is advantageous for both the company and the employee.
 The employees can work flexibly and do not have to beat traffic to work.
+According to Googleonlinefax.com, new software to help with team collaboration, such as email fax, has improved communications across workers in different places at the same time.
 On the other hand, companies spend less in terms of rental space, hardware and other costs meant to accommodate workers on their premises.

 5. Supply Chain Security